notenot/mnist-keras-dcgan/README.md

-# Generative Adversarial Network for MNIST using Keras
+# Deep Convolutional Generative Adversarial Network for MNIST using Keras

-Generative adversarial networks are a class of artificial intelligence algorithms used in unsupervised machine learning, implemented by a system of two neural networks contesting with each other.
+Generative Adversarial Networks are a class of artificial intelligence algorithms used in unsupervised machine learning, implemented by a system of two neural networks contesting with each other.

+Deep Convolutional GAN (DCGAN) is one of the models that demonstrated how to build a practical GAN that is able to learn by itself how to synthesize new images.

 ## How Generative Adversarial Networks work